mannyjl625/code-foo-2013/SanFran-Gamers/README.md

-I first took the total US poplulation, about 304,000,000, as well as the amount of gamers in the US according to NPD's 2009 Gamer Segmentation Report, which is 166,000,000 and used these figues to calculate that about 54% of people in the US 'play games'.
-I then took the popluation of the San Francisco Bay Area, which is about 7,000,000, and applied my 55% to arrive at the estimation that about 4,000,000 of people in the Bay Area are gamers.
+I first took the total US poplulation, about 304,000,000, as well as the amount of gamers in the US according to NPD's 2009 Gamer Segmentation Report, which is 166,000,000 and used these figues to calculate that about 55% of people in the US 'play games'.
+I then took the popluation of the San Francisco Bay Area, which is about 7,000,000, and applied my figure of 55% to arrive at the estimation that about 4,000,000 of people in the Bay Area are gamers.

 Step 2: Considering the demographics of the Bay Area